How well do you know your animal welfare ethical and regulatory obligations regarding the movement of cattle through the supply chain?

 COURSE & FEE STRUCTURE

-Prices are per person and include workbooks and learning material, morning tea, lunch and access to QATC's online resource library.
+Prices are per person, and include workbooks and learning materials, and morning tea.

 Member of AgForce?
 Provide your member number when booking and you will receive the AgForce 20% discount partner rate.